Shop by RoomBedroomAlarm Clocks

 Mudita

 Mudita makes rechargeable analog alarm clocks with a little bit of a sunrise effect.
 The Mudita Bell, pictured above, has 10 gentle melodies with a small amount of warm light for enhancing your wake-up.
 Some of their other offerings include an e-ink screen (similar to a Kindle) and nighttime relaxation sounds.
-A minimalist alarm clock with a few extra features, and you don’t need batteries.
+Not super bright, but a nice minimalist alarm clock with a few extra features, and you don’t need batteries.

 Sound Free Sunrise Alarm Clocks